 As mentioned above, when dealing with a concrete block foundation there are only 2 professional repair methods for concrete block / cinder block foundation waterproofing.
 Click on the 2 links below for more detailed information on these waterproofing approaches.

-Ready To Address Your Wet Basement Problem?
+Ready To Look After Your Wet Basement Problem?

 Selecting the most suitable basement waterproofing method should always be done in consultation with a true waterproofing professional / waterproofing contractor because expertise is essential.
 It is a fact that many general contractors and landscapers will try to increase their sales by waterproofing foundation walls.
 While their waterproofing work might last a few years, if the basement waterproofing is not done properly, the contractor will have to do the entire job all over again.
 If you do not have the work done by a reputable and established waterproofing contractor with an excellent rating from the Better Business Bureau, how likely is it that your contractor will acknowledge that they are responsible and do the work again at no charge to you?
 Additionally, waterproofing work requires skill and experience; the importance of the many minor details involved in basement waterproofing cannot be overstated.
 In reality, the average homeowner is unable to differentiate between an excellent waterproofing job and a lousy job; consequently, the cost of hiring the wrong waterproofing company can be quite significant.